isaacchacon/NgReactivePeoplePickerAngularMaterial/README.md

 Before running the tests make sure you are serving the app via `ng serve`.

 ## Further help

+Use this under your own risk no warranties

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).